momiji-bit/momiji-bit.github.io/_pages/about.md

 # Bio

-I am an incoming MPhil/PhD student in [Computer Science](https://www.ucl.ac.uk/engineering/computer-science/study/postgraduate-research/computer-science-mphilphd) at [University College London (UCL)](https://www.ucl.ac.uk/), supervised by [Assoc.
-Prof. He Wang](https://profiles.ucl.ac.uk/93306-he-wang) and co-supervised by [Prof. Gabriel Brostow](https://profiles.ucl.ac.uk/6427-gabriel-brostow).
-I received my MSc in [Computer Graphics, Vision and Imaging](https://www.ucl.ac.uk/prospective-students/graduate/taught-degrees/computer-graphics-vision-and-imaging-msc) with Distinction from UCL, where I worked with [Assoc.
-Prof. Kaan Akşit](https://www.kaanaksit.com/).
-Prior to UCL, I obtained my B.Eng. in Computer Science and Technology from [Hefei University of Technology](https://international.hfut.edu.cn/en/index.htm) with honor.
+I am an incoming MPhil/PhD student in the Virtual Environment and Computer Graphics ([VECG](http://vecg.cs.ucl.ac.uk/academics.html)) Group at the Department of Computer Science, University College London (UCL), supervised by Dr. [He Wang](https://profiles.ucl.ac.uk/93306-he-wang), Associate Professor, and co-supervised by Prof. [Gabriel Brostow](https://profiles.ucl.ac.uk/6427-gabriel-brostow).
+My research interests include multimodal intelligence, latent world models, representation learning, and generative AI.

+I received an MSc in Computer Graphics, Vision and Imaging with Distinction from UCL, where I worked with Dr. [Kaan Akşit](https://www.kaanaksit.com/), Associate Professor.
+Prior to UCL, I obtained my B.Eng. with Honours from Hefei University of Technology, where I was a member of the [Visual Understanding Team](https://vut-hfut.github.io/index.html).

 # 🔥 News